rat-v/rat-v/README.md

 ### I am entirely self taught, learning with the abundance of educational articles, videos, and projects I find online.
 ### This is portfolio to document projects I've done, and any other ramblings I have.

-#### Currently: Studying for the Security+, working on projects to develop my technical skills, and applying for entry-level jobs specifically as a security analyst.
+#### Currently: Studying for the Security+, always working on projects to develop my technical skills, and applying for entry-level jobs specifically as a security analyst.

 <!--
 **rat-v/rat-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.